kurtharriger/shadow-cljs-examples/cljs-react-app/README.md

 https://github.com/facebookincubator/create-react-app/issues/2281

-Don't know why this is so slow though ... letting `shadow-cljs` reload the code instead of HMR is way faster but since you cannot disable code-reloading of HMR they interfere with each other frequently.
+Don't know why this is so slow though ... letting `shadow-cljs` reload the code instead of HMR is way faster but since you cannot disable code-reloading of CRA they interfere with each other frequently.